Merlin Hanbury-Tracy, 7th Baron Sudeley: Hobbies

 Lord Sudeley once described in Who's Who one of his hobbies as "Ancestor Worship", with "Conversation" being listed in Debrett's.
-He took great pride in the former family seat of Toddington Manor in Gloucestershire which the family was later forced to sell.
+He took great pride in the former family seat of Toddington Manor in Gloucestershire, which the family was later forced to sell.
 In its successful blend of the Perpendicular Gothic and Picturesque styles, Toddington is the fore-runner of the Houses of Parliament when the soon-to-be 1st Lord Sudeley was selected as chairman of the new parliamentary committee to settle upon the design.
-His contributions based upon Toddington's were accepted and enhanced.
+His contributions, based upon Toddington's, were accepted and enhanced.

 At Easter 1985, in conjunction with the century-old Manorial Society of Great Britain (of which he sat on the Governing Council), Sudeley held a conference at his old home, the proceedings published in a volume entitled The Sudeleys - Lords of Toddington, taking the history of his family back to Thomas Becket's murder and ultimately to Charlemagne.
 On 21 November 2006, he arranged a further conference at the Society of Antiquaries of London on "Visual Aspects of Toddington in the 19th century".

+Publications

 Lord Sudeley has written many published essays, including a history of the English gentleman for a German pharmaceutical magazine, Die Waage.
+In 1971 he wrote The Role of Heredity in Politics and when his friend Viscount Masserene and Ferrard wrote his book on The Lords, Lord Sudeley reviewed it in Monday World.
+In December 1979, his essay on Lords Reform - why tamper with the House of Lords was published as a Policy Paper by the Conservative Monday Club, and in 1991 the Club published his booklet The Preservation of the House of Lords which carried a Foreword by Sir John Stokes, M.P.

 He also wrote a history of the House of Lords in which he promoted its Tory (as opposed to Whig history) interpretation, entitled Peers Through the Mist of Time.
 A launch for his book took place at the Brooks's Club in London on 28 September 2018.
 In his 2021 book Toddington, the Unforgotten Forerunner, Sudeley tells the story of his family's former seat, designed in a blend of Perpendicular Gothic and Picturesque by Charles Hanbury-Tracy, later Chairman of the Commission for the Rebuilding of the Houses of Parliament in the same style, and its tragic and unexplained loss.
 He is also the author of a satire on Greek mythology (published in John Pudney's famous Pick of Today's Short Stories) and a quantity of politically incorrect short stories mostly published in the London Miscellany magazine.
 In his later years Sudeley style-edited a definitive monograph on Azerbaijan's architecture, translated from the Russian.